On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: The Geometric Framework

 We refer to $\scrh_{r_-}=\hlm \cup {\scrs}_{r_{_-}} \cup \hrm$ as the Cauchy horizon and to $\scrh_{r_+}=\hlp \cup {\scrs}_{r_{_+}}\cup \hrp$ as the event horizon (or the black hole horizon).
 The quantities

 are the surface gravities of the Cauchy and the event horizons, respectively.
 The extended spacetime is then See Figure \ref{fig:diagM} for a Penrose diagram.

 The regions that are reached as $x\rightarrow\pm \infty$ along a curve of fixed $t$ (the regions labelled $i^+$ in Figure \ref{fig:diagM}) are not compactified.
-In the context of a sub-extremal Reissner-Nordström-(anti-)de-Sitter black hole where two distinct inner horizons exist, the $i^+$ region corresponds to future timelike infinity.
+In the context of a sub-extremal Reissner-Nordström-(anti-)de-Sitter black hole where two distinct inner horizons exist, the $i^+$ region corresponds to future timelike infinity of the exterior region.